 - 3 Tablespoons balsamic vinegar

 - several grindings fresh black pepper

-- Add the washed figs, sugar, apple cider vinegar, and black pepper.
+- Add the raisins, mustard seed, hot sauce, apple cider vinegar, and fish sauce (if using).

 - Taste and adjust the seasonings.

 - Remove from the heat and allow to cool.